Art in Public Spaces

 Since the program began, the City has acquired 18 pieces in its permanent collection for residents and visitors to enjoy.
-The art pieces are located in parks and public buildings throughout our City.
-They include a wide variety of mediums and materials, from paintings and mosaics, to metal and stone sculptures.
+The artworks are located in parks and public buildings throughout our City.
+They include a wide variety of mediums and materials, from paintings and mosaics to metal and stone sculptures.

 Signal Art Program Photo Gallery Locator Map

 ,” was installed in the Fall of 2013 on 10 signal boxes.
-The theme of classic film cowboys will provide continuity of artwork and entice our residents and visitors to discover western icons of the past as they make their way through the city.
-The colorful images will include variations on the Hollywood portrayal of the hero cowboy from John Wayne to Clint Eastwood, Paul Newman and Yul Brynner.
-The “Hollywood Film Cowboy” artist is Cultural Arts Coordinator, Sarah Green.
-So be on the look out, you never know what you might see at the next NRH intersection.
+Residents and visitors are able to discover western film icons of the past as they make their way through the city.
+The colorful images include variations on the Hollywood portrayal of the hero cowboy from John Wayne to Clint Eastwood, Paul Newman and Yul Brynner.
+The “Hollywood Film Cowboy” artist is NRH Cultural Arts Coordinator, Sarah Green.
+Be on the look out, you never know who or what you might see at the next NRH intersection!

 Loaned Art Program